KonradMcClure/SDR_Receiver/README.md

 # PCB Design
 ![Board Render](/images/BoardRenderSmall_Rev2.png)

 We sourced our board from [JLCPCB](https://jlcpcb.com/), who had an offer going of 5, 2-layer, 100x100mm boards for $2.
 With that size in mind, my partner and I both did our own board layouts and compared after to decide which to send in for printing.
-We wanted to be sure to match the impedence of the antenna all the way through to the instrumentation amps, so we used the PCB Calculator in KiCad to find the trace width we needed: 1.064mm.
+We wanted to be sure to match the impedance of the antenna all the way through to the instrumentation amps, so we used the PCB Calculator in KiCad to find the trace width we needed: 1.064mm.
 The input to the calculator can be seen here:
 ![PCB Calculator Screen](/images/PCBCalculatorSettings.png)

 We got the rest of the information, such as the substrate parameters, from [JLCPCB's Capabilities page](https://jlcpcb.com/capabilities/Capabilities).
-The design shown above was mine, doing my best to keep traces relatively short and stright and parts close to the next.
+The design shown above was mine, doing my best to keep traces relatively short and straight and parts close to the next.
 However...

 # Construction and Testing
 The PCB layout we decided to print was my partner's who had a layout with really nice divisions between sections, which we believed would be easier for testing.
 You can find that layout on [his GitHub page](https://github.com/froeca/Software-Defined-Radio).
 All of the components are exactly the same, only the layout is different.